OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     ];
 ```

-When the Data Source is not static, meaning it can change depending in another element of the Dashboard, instead of _dataSource_ it should be identified using _dataSourceAttribute_.
+When the Data Source is not static, meaning it can change depending in another element of the Form, instead of _dataSource_ it should be identified using _dataSourceAttribute_.

-In this sample the element _database_ (which is **not** an inner element of _collection_, but another element of the Dashboard) defines the Data Source of the _product_ element:
+In this sample the element _database_ (which is **not** an inner element of _collection_, but another element of the Form) defines the Data Source of the _product_ element:

 ```JavaScript
     this._metadata.elements.collection.attributes.multipleSelection = [